 </nav>

-This structure needs to be paired with CSS to control the display/hide of the dropdown menu (for example, using:hover), as well as JavaScript to implement more complex interactive effects.
+This structure needs to be combined with CSS to control the display/hide of the dropdown menu (for example, using:hover), and JavaScript to implement more complex interactive effects.

-Example two: Display document list under category in the navigation dropdown menu
+Case two: Displaying the document list under the category in the navigation dropdown menu

-In some scenarios, you may want the secondary menu to not only be links but to directly display the latest articles or products under a category.
-This can be achieved by in thenavListinternal combinationarchiveListtags to achieve this.
+In certain scenarios, you may want the secondary menu to be more than just links, but to directly display the latest articles or products under a specific category.
+This can be achieved by integratingnavListinternallyarchiveListthe tag.

 <nav class="main-nav">